chrisminnick/ai-coding-activity/README.md

    - Designer
    - Programmer
    - QA
 1. As a team, decide on a topic (or multiple topics) for your trivia game.
-Use ChatGPT or Copilot to generate ideas for topics.
+Use your AI assistant to generate ideas for topics.

    - Suggested prompt: `What are some good topics for a trivia game?`
    - Suggested followup: `How about something weirder?`

 1. As a team, decide on a name for your trivia game.
-Use ChatGPT or Copilot to generate ideas for names.
+Use your AI assistant to generate ideas for names.

    - Suggested prompt: `What are some good names for a trivia game about U.S. History?`